joanna2028/INTERPLANETARY-ID-SYSTEM/README.md

 # How it works….?

-1 public key / 1 secret key. ( NOSTR protocol )
+1 public key / 1 secret key. ( NOSTR PROTOCOL )

 WE OWN our DATA

-Private Key is secure by Biometric proof.
+Private Key is secured by Biometric proof.

-The uniquely paired public Key is published to a distributed Ledger. everyone is in the sole control of their ID and DATA. everyone makes decisions and sign contracts.
+The uniquely paired public Key is published to a distributed Ledger. everyone is in the sole control of their ID and DATA. everyone makes decisions and signs contracts.

 Digital ID is private, this puts you and everybody in sole control of your digital ID and DATA.
 You make the decisions.
 Verifiable IDs, will make it easier to stay in control and help unlock more trustworthy internet and world.
 KEY to Rebuild Trust.